At least 4 killed, 12 wounded in ‘twin blasts’ targeting police station in KP’s Hangu: police

 No one has claimed responsibility for the attack yet.

+An eyewitness, Shahid Khan Zaman, told Dawn.com that at the time of the explosion, there were approximately 60 to 70 people inside the mosque.

+According to him, the suspected suicide bomber tried to enter through the mosque’s gate, but the resistance from the police allowed most of the people to leave the premises.
+He added that the second suicide bomber detonated himself inside the mosque.

-Meanwhile, in a statement, KP caretaker Chief Minister Azam Khan summoned a report on the incident from the police and instructed authorities to expedite the rescue operation.
+Meanwhile, in a statement, KP caretaker Chief Minister Azam Khan sought a report on the incident from the police and instructed authorities to expedite the rescue operation.

 He further directed the concerned commissioner and deputy commissioner to supervise the rescue activities and assure that best medical treatment was provided to the wounded.
 The CM also imposed an emergency in hospitals across Hangu.